alanng10/class-lang/Docue/Article/Plat/a.md

 # Plat

+Class is a plat.
+The plat is System.
-Class is a plat by module infrastructure and module making.
+The plat has modules for module making.

 Class plat has arch.